Syntrait/splinux/README.md

 The program that we will be running inside gamescope will think the the screen is 1920x540, and will run in a window of that size.

 ## What is Xwayland
-XWayland is a compatibility layer for Wayland.
+Xwayland is a compatibility layer for Wayland.
 Wayland is still in development, and some programs are yet to adopt it, and still use X11.
 To run these applications in Wayland, we need a compatibility layer.
 That's what Xwayland is.
 Xwayland will run a X server, and assign a display number to it (ex.
 DISPLAY=:30)

 Every X server can only have **one** focused window, however, we can nest multiple X servers inside each other, and if we open multiple X servers, we can have multiple focused windows, and because of the isolation, they won't be affecting each other.